 If the dwelling is a listed building then you will almost certainly require planning permission.
-The cost of this varies from council to council, but you should be able to find prices online.
+The cost of this varies from council to council, but you should be able to find prices online via your local authority.

 If the property isn’t a listed building, then the following will most likely apply.